ranitasahaa1230/learning-hub-library/README.md

 ## About

-- Learning Hub is a video-library platform for the ones who love coding or for the people who wants to get started with coding.
+- Learning Hub is a video-library platform for the ones who love coding or for the people who want to get started with coding, all curated in one place.

 ## 🛠 Technologies used